enklu/enklu.github.io/docs/Embedded/EmbeddedSetup.md

 > If your project uses the Unity package available on our guide [Exporting Unity Prefabs](/docs/Assets/ExportingUnityPrefabs), remove it before installing the Enklu Embedded packages.

-For Unity version 2018.1 and later, the Package Manger is included with the Editor and is accessible via the `Window > Package Manager` menu command.
+For Unity version 2018.1 and later, the Package Manager is included with the Editor and is accessible via the `Window > Package Manager` menu command.
 After editing the package manifest in the previous step, Enklu packages should be availble for installation.
 Find the Enklu Embedded package and click Install.

 ![Enklu Embedded](/img/product/embedded/PackageManager.png)